MarkAndrew123/Waterforall/replit.md

-# Water Aid Impact Dashboard
+# Water for All Initiative Dashboard

 ## Overview

 This is a full-stack web application for managing and visualizing water aid projects worldwide.
-The application serves as a comprehensive platform for tracking water projects, managing statistics, and showcasing impact through interactive dashboards and photo galleries.
+The application serves as a comprehensive platform for tracking water projects, managing statistics, showcasing impact through interactive dashboards and photo galleries, and analyzing WASH League Table indicators compliance.

 ## User Preferences